 A Helpful Financial Aid Timeline

-The financial aid office staff welcomes you to the Whitworth community.
-We look forward to assisting you in receiving financial aid.
-The following is a timeline that includes links to online processes.
-We hope you find it helpful.
+The financial aid office staff looks forward to assisting you in receiving all of the financial aid resources available to you.
+The following timeline guides you through important dates and online processes to help you.
 Feel free to contact us for additional information at 509.777.3215, 800.533.4668 or firstname.lastname@example.org.